jonesy827/karaoke-lrc-player/README.md

 5. **Aurora**: Ethereal aurora-like waves that dance to the music
 6. **Nebula**: Cosmic nebula clouds that pulse and swirl with the music, creating a space-like atmosphere
 7. **Circuit Flow**: Cyberpunk-inspired network of nodes with data pulses flowing to the beat
+8. **DNA Helix**: Double helix structure that unwinds and rotates based on frequency intensity, with base pairs that light up and connect through energy strands reacting to different audio frequencies
+9. **Crystal Cave**: Procedurally generated crystalline formations that grow, shimmer, and fracture in response to the music's dynamics, with echoing light patterns that cascade through the crystal network

 Features of the visualization system:
 - Real-time audio analysis using Web Audio API's analyzer nodes